 - Determine who your competitors are.

 Monitoring your competitors

 To complete an effective competitive analysis before starting a digital marketing strategy it’s crucial to continually monitor the competition.
-Competitor analysis allows you discover new digital marketing opportunities and gives you invaluable insight into what works and what doesn’t when marketing online.
+Competitor link analysis allows you discover new digital marketing opportunities and gives you invaluable insight into what works and what doesn’t when marketing online.